 Overall assessment of the Managing Board on the economic situation of the Group

-Sales growth outperformed the development of the economy as whole and matched the level seen in the global premium and luxury goods industry.
+Sales growth outperformed both the development of the economy as whole and the growth of the global premium and luxury goods industry.
 As forecast, all regions made a contribution to this development after currency adjustments.
-An analysis by distribution channel shows that, owing to the challenging market environment and the larger number of shop-in-shop units taken over from business partners than originally anticipated, the development of sales in the wholesale business remained below earlier expectations.
-The latter effect was more than compensated for by corresponding sales growth in the Group's own retail business.
-In total, sales in the Group's own retail business exhibited double-digit growth, in line with the original forecast.
+An analysis by distribution channel shows that sales in the Group’s own retail business exhibited double-digit growth, in line with the original forecast.
+The wholesale business declined slightly and was at the lower end of the expectation range.

 HUGO BOSS AG